amaann2/Discord_clone_mern/README.md

 This is a fully functional real-time communication web application that allows users to connect, chat, and interact with their friends.
 The application is designed for a seamless communication experience with features like text chat, video calling, and screen sharing.

+You can access the live application at [this link](https://videochatapp-b5bx.onrender.com/dashboard).

 ## Features

 - **Add New Friends:** Users can add new friends by using email id.